CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Managing volumes and virtual desktops

 With the SD Desktop service, you can easily manage volumes and pause, reboot, rebuild or delete your virtual desktops.
 Below we illustrate the main available options.

+!!!
+Note
+These options are available only on virtual desktop created after February 2, 2023.
+Please conttact us at servicedesk@csc.fi if you are working with older desktops.

 ### Detaching and reattaching a volume